dukeboard/kevoree-log/README.md

     info("Hello {} from {}",obj1,obj2);

+##If you already use SLF4J API?

-If you can to seamless migrate from SLF4J , just include our compatibility layer without depend on SLF4J API (which is included).
+Can to seamless migrate from SLF4J , just include our compatibility layer without depend on SLF4J API (which is included).

         <dependency>
             <groupId>org.kevoree.log</groupId>